harry7557558/DMOJ-Render_Main/1pointer/README.md

 **https://dmoj.ca/problem/tle18p6**

-The picture in the problem is in SVG format (where all other problem pictures in that contest is PNG).
-The SVG contains base64-encoded PNG images stacked up, in which the picture contents include doors, ghost faces, emojis, photos, codes, etc. All `<image>` objects have an `id` attribute.
-That SVG also contains an empty `<defs>`, a `<metadata>`, and an invisible `<g>`.
+The picture of the CS nerd in the problem is in SVG format (where all other problem pictures from that contest are PNG).
+The SVG contains base64-encoded PNG images layered up, in which the picture contents include doors, ghost faces, emojis, photos, codes, etc. All `<image>` objects have an `id` attribute.
+The SVG also contains an empty `<defs>`, a `<metadata>`, and an invisible `<g>`.

-There is a base64-encoded image string with a `\n` line break every 76 characters, and all other image use space instead.
-The content of that picture is an instruction to `Write f:`.
-Other pictures with code include a screenshot of Sample Input 1 of [this problem](https://dmoj.ca/problem/ccc19s3) and a picture that looks like clipped Brain\*\*\*\* code.
+There is a base64-encoded image string with a `\n` line break every 76 characters, while all other images use space instead.
+The content of that image is an instruction to `Write f:`.
+Other pictures with code include a screenshot of Sample Input 1 of [this problem](https://dmoj.ca/problem/ccc19s3) and an image that looks like a clipped Brain\*\*\*\* code.
 The order of the pictures may have some meaning.

-As this problem worths 40 points, solving it *may* require some coding skills more than understanding the intention of the problem.
+Since this problem worths 40 points, solving it *may* require some coding skills more than understanding the statement of the problem.
+This problem has AC submissions in Text and C++, as well as Text TLE submissions.

 **https://dmoj.ca/problem/csprng:**